jessicameyer23/School_District_Analysis/README.md

 # Results

 **1. District Summmary:**
 At a rounded data level, the district summary numbers do not appear to have changed.
 This is because of the large amount of students in the district.
 However, when analyzing the district summary numbers with more decimals included in the images, as shown below, the numbers do change.
-The average math score went down slightly from 78.985371 to 78.93053 and the average reading score also went down slightly from 81.87784 to 81.8558.
+At a district level, the average math score went down slightly from 78.985371 to 78.93053 and the average reading score also went down slightly from 81.87784 to 81.8558.
 See image support below.

 District Summary Old Rounded: